xiecg/vue-picker/README.md

 # Overview

-The picker component based on vue.js #next
+The picker component based on vue.js

 # DEMO